Mattia-Bieler/BoE_7_Project/README.md

-# Bank Speeches Project
+# Bank Speeches Impact Project
-This repository contains all files for the Bank Speeches Project.
+This repository contains all files for the Bank Speeches Impact Project.

 The main branch has the Jupyter Notebook (Python), Tableau Dashboard, and Correlation Data (Excel).